 The business world is seeing an unprecedented movement of capital and funding — and you’re perfectly poised to take advantage of it.
 Business operators and entrepreneurs will miss out big if they can’t master the art of the investment proposal.

-But no need to worry — this ultimate guide to writing a business proposal for investors will walk you through everything you need to know.
+But no need to worry — this ultimate guide on how to write a proposal for investors will walk you through everything you need to know.
 Ready to take your business to the next level?

 What Is An Investment Proposal?